Stock of the Day

 Investors should be bearish about investing in Visa for these reasons:

-• The company's price-to-earnings (P/E) ratio of 35.66 may indicate that Visa's stock is overvalued compared to its earnings, which could deter value-focused investors.
+• The price-to-earnings ratio of 37.10 may indicate that the stock is overvalued compared to its earnings, which could be a concern for value investors.

 Verizon, Charter Trend Higher In Past Month: Are They Buys Now?